qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

           content.Add(line);
 ```

-If the whole rows are selected, data records are removed from the data grid's items source, which must implement IList interface.
+If you select entire rows, the data records are removed from the data grid item source, which must implement the IList interface.

 ```cSharp
       if (op == DataOp.Delete)